openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ## Thing Configuration

-Things are all discovered automatically, you can handle them in PaperUI.
+Things are all discovered automatically.

 If you really like to manually configure a thing: